urbanjunglegoddess/devslopes-object-basics-odhsolved/exercise-2.md

 [Bonus] Refactor this function so it can handle any changes in address or slogan.

-Without adjust the original papaJohns object, update the slogan and address to anything you choose.
+Without adjusting the original papaJohns object, update the slogan and address to anything you choose.

 Run your refactored method and ensure the new address and slogan are printed in the ad!